Physically-Motivated Guiding States for Local Hamiltonians: Conclusion

 Additionally, we ask whether there are more practically relevant Hamiltonians that fit within the framework we have established.
 A well-known limitation of the Schrieffer-Wolff transformation and perturbative gadgets is the polynomial blow-up in the number of qubits and the strength of the interactions.
 This limitation implies that the Hamiltonians within the \clw{BQP}{complete} framework are far from physically relevant, even if the underlying interactions are.
-However, in the direction of reducing interaction strength overhead, perturbative gadgets have been constructed that only introduce a constant increase in interaction strength at the expense of a polynomial increase in the number of interactions per particle~\cite{CN15}.
-Using such gadgets in conjunction with previous results~\cite{KKR06,NM07}, we can prove the \clw{BQP}{completeness} of the \sc{Guided Local Hamiltonian} problem for local Hamiltonians with $O(1)$-strength interactions and an $O(1)$ promise gap.
+However, in the direction of reducing interaction strength overhead, perturbative gadgets have been constructed that only introduce a constant increase in interaction strength at the expense of a polynomial increase in the number of interactions per particle~\cite{cao2015perturbative}.
+Using such gadgets in conjunction with previous results~\cite{kempe2006complexity,nagaj2007new}, we can prove the \clw{BQP}{completeness} of the \sc{Guided Local Hamiltonian} problem for local Hamiltonians with $O(1)$-strength interactions and an $O(1)$ promise gap.
+One other direction is to consider less restricted classes of fermionic Hamiltonians, for example, those that are not necessarily at half-filling or in the Mott insulating phase.
+In fact, this is an important open question in the broader context of Hamiltonian complexity theory --- it appears existing tools are insufficient to establish further results for fermionic Hamiltonians beyond the half-filled Mott insulating phase.

 Geometrical restrictions beyond $2$-dimensions have yet to be considered for the \sc{Guided Local Hamiltonian} problem.
 We make the following conjecture on the complexity classification of the \sc{Guided Local Hamiltonian} problem for one-dimensional Hamiltonians on eight-state qudit systems.